RealOrangeOne/theorangeone.net/content/posts/goaccess-analytics.md

 date: 2020-04-10
 ---

-Recently, I decided to try and put some analytics on my website.
+Recently, I decided to put some analytics on my website.
 Would be nice to see what view number are like and what pages get the most traffic.

 Most people would just stick [Google Analytics](https://analytics.google.com/) on and be done with.
 But the privacy implications off that are huge and terrible, not to mention any self-respecting privacy extension would block it almost immediately.